Ever wondered how those magical crystals in your jar of instant coffee came to be?

 So which method makes better coffee?
 It depends on what you’re after:

-Flavor: Freeze-dried wins hands down.
+Flavor: Freeze dried coffee wins hands down.
 It preserves more of the original coffee flavors.

 Cost: Spray-dried is cheaper to produce and buy.